jesimone57/python-cheat-sheet/README.md

 [https://www.tutorialspoint.com/python/](https://www.tutorialspoint.com/python/)

 ### Python 2 and 3 are incompatible
+In python 2 print is a statement but in python 3 print is a function.

 <pre>
 print ("hello") # python 2 or 3
 print "hello"   # only python 2.
 Error in Python 3